franzenr/actions-demo/README.md

 # actions-demo
-For demonstrating actions to clinical informatics fellows
+For demonstrating actions to clinical informatics fellows on March 30, 2023 complete with silly branch names.